-Next Generation Social Sciences in Africa: Post-Doctoral Writing Fellowship 2021 (up to US$3,000)
+Next Generation Social Sciences in Africa: Post-Doctoral Writing Fellowship 2022 (Up to $3,000)

 The program features a thematic focus on peace, security, and development in order to renew basic research agendas and strengthen interdisciplinary social science research capacity addressing these issues.

 The program encourages innovative research on peace, security, and development topics, moving the boundaries of scholarship and research by exploring concrete linkages between these themes.
 They envision supporting a diverse set of projects that shed light on a range of economic, political, social, conflict and peacebuilding processes using evidence-based research.

 Some projects, they hope, will examine large-scale phenomena and others small-scale social processes.
 The strongest projects typically will explore connections across these scales.
 Some research projects will rigorously explore elements of governance, civil society, human rights, peacebuilding mechanisms/institutions and processes, and rule of law.
 Others will explore root causes of conflict, human insecurity, emerging trajectories and forms of conflict, insecurities, and human mobilities.
 Above all projects should advance important fields of study and social science knowledge.

 - The post-doctoral writing fellowship supports up to six months of completing an article or book manuscript through a stipend of up to US $3,000.

 - be citizens of any sub-Saharan African country.

 - hold a doctorate degree from an accredited university in Ghana, Kenya, Nigeria, South Africa, Tanzania, or Uganda.